Josay86/OpenClassRooms-P3-Entrevoisins/README.md

 ## Installation

 - Retrieve the program with the Download button or using git clone with this link _[Josay86](https://github.com/Josay86/OpenClassRooms-P3-Entrevoisins.git)_.
-- Once on Android Studio, in Files select Open/File and choose the downloaded file.
+- Once in Android Studio, in "Files" select Open/File and choose the downloaded file.

 ## Launch